 1776 - (August 5) Declaration of Independence arrives at the city.
 Maj.
 Barnard Elliot reads it under the Liberty Tree near present-day 80 Alexander Street.

 1776 - William Henry Drayton and Arthur Middleton design the Great Seal of South Carolina; with matrices executed by Charlestown silversmith George Smithson.
 It would be used for the last time to seal the Ordinance of Secession in 1860.

 1777 - (Feb.
 13) The new state government stipulated that each male citizen shall denounce the king and pledge loyalty to the state.

 1778 - (Jan 15) A major fire destroyes many buildings on Broad, Elliott, and Tradd Streets.
 British Loyalists are suspected of arson.

-1779 - (Dec) General Washington orders 1,400 Continentals to join the forces of Major General Benjamin Lincoln defending Charlestown.
+1779 - (Dec) General George Washington orders 1,400 Continentals to join the forces of Major General Benjamin Lincoln defending Charlestown.
 These Continentals were mostly from South Carolina and North Carolina.

 1780 - (Feb 10) British troops under Sir Henry Clinton land on Seabrook Island, and make preparations to lay seige to the city.
 South Carolina Gazette editor Peter Timothy takes a spyglass up the steeple of St. Michael's Church and reports seeing smoke from hundreds of British campfires in the distance.